Skip to main content

 The problem

-If you're moving to a country where the majority language is different than your own, this can cause obvious difficulties and can affect everything from making business connections to navigating everyday life.
+If you’re moving to a country where the majority language is different from your own, this can cause obvious difficulties and can affect everything from making business connections to navigating everyday life.
 Cultural nuances, in particular, are especially likely to get lost in translation.
-However, even in destinations where the language barrier isn't an issue, differences in culture can still cause misunderstandings and awkward situations, not to mention possible feelings of isolation and difficulty fitting in.
+Even in destinations where the language barrier isn’t an issue, differences in culture can still cause misunderstandings and awkward situations, not to mention possible feelings of isolation and difficulty fitting in.

 The solution

 While this problem is unlikely to be circumvented completely, pre-departure preparation can ease the transition.
-Specifically, cultural training and language lessons are both good ways of preparing for life in your new home.
+Cultural training and language lessons are helpful in preparing for life in your new home.
 There are many companies who specialise in this.
-In addition, in many locations around the world, locals are more than happy to help a foreigner learn their language.
-More often than not, they greatly appreciate any attempt to speak it, no matter how bumbling or mispronounced.

 The problem

-Not all expat assignees will face issues when it comes to health and safety, but for those that do, they can greatly affect their quality of life and stress levels.
-This is especially true of 'hardship locations', where there is known political instability or a high crime rate.
-Expats assigned to such locations are often well compensated by their employers, but although this makes everyday life just a little more comfortable, there can still be an emotional and physical price to pay.
+Not all expat assignees will face issues when it comes to health and safety, but those who do often find that their quality of life and stress levels are seriously affected.
+This is especially true of ‘hardship locations’ – destinations with political instability or a high crime rate.
+Expats assigned to such locations are generally well compensated and should have access to the best services the country has to offer.

 The solution